• Skip to primary navigation

 Marinara Sauce vs Spaghetti Sauce

-• Marinara sauce is a tomato based sauce with only a few ingredients like herbs, spices and sometimes a splash of wine.
+• Marinara sauce is a tomato-based sauce with only a few ingredients like herbs, spices, and sometimes a splash of wine.
 It’s a vegan sauce.

 Fresh Tomatoes in Roasting Pan Roasted tomatoes on a sheet pan.
 Marinara ingredients in blender.
 Blended marinara sauce ingredients in a blender.

-Quick Guide: How to Make Homemade Pasta Sauce from Scratch
+At a Glance: How to Make Homemade Pasta Sauce from Scratch

 • Next, toast the walnuts.

-How Long Does Marinara Sauce Last?
+How Long Does Walnut Pasta Sauce Last?

 This vegetarian marinara sauce can be enjoyed right away warmed on medium heat and served simply with your favorite pasta.
 However, if longer storage is desired, it’ll store in the refrigerator for up to three days and freezer for up to a year.